 As you can imagine, you can't flatten a globe without breaking or tearing it somehow.
 Similarly, the act of mathematically transforming geographic coordinates to plane coordinates necessarily displaces most (but not all) of the transformed coordinates to some extent.
 Because of this, map scale varies within projected (plane) UTM coordinate system grids.

-The animation linked to the illustration below shows a series of 60 Transverse Mercator projections that form the 60 zones of the UTM system.
+The animation linked to the illustration in Figure 2.22.3, below, shows a series of 60 Transverse Mercator projections that form the 60 zones of the UTM system.
 Each zone is based upon a unique Transverse Mercator map projection that minimizes distortion within that zone.
 Zones are numbered 1 to 60 eastward from the international date line.
 The animation begins with Zone 1.

 So, what does the term "transverse" mean?
-This simply refers to the fact that the cylinder shown above has been rotated 90° from the equatorial aspect of the standard Mercator projection, in which a single standard line coincides with 0° latitude.
+This simply refers to the fact that the cylinder shown above in Figure 2.22.4 has been rotated 90° from the equatorial aspect of the standard Mercator projection, in which a single standard line coincides with 0° latitude.

 See the Bibliography (last page of the chapter) for further readings about the UTM grid system.

 The Transverse Mercator projection provides a basis for existing and proposed national grid systems in the United Kingdom and the United States.